cmudig/cmudig.github.io/_courses/2025-fall-datavis.md

 Students are expected to have taken the following prerequisites, or to have equivalent prior knowledge and experience:

-Two or more introductory programming courses (e.g., 15-112 and one additional programming course above it) In addition, prior exposure to concepts or methods from web development (e.g, Javascript, HTML, CSS, DOM), data visualization libraries (e.g., Vega-Lite, D3), collaborative software development (git), human-computer interaction, and/or data science will be helpful, although not required.
+Two or more introductory programming courses (e.g., 15-112 and one additional programming course above it).
+Prior exposure to concepts or methods from web development (e.g, Javascript, HTML, CSS, DOM), data visualization libraries (e.g., Vega-Lite, D3), collaborative software development (git), human-computer interaction, and/or data science will be helpful, although not required.

 Skills that can be learned during the course: